jalexw/pdf-ripper/README.md

 - The script will take control of your mouse and keyboard while it generates the PDF!
 Don't touch anything while it works its magic!
 - If everything worked succesfully then a new PDF file should appear in the folder made from all of the screenshots!

+## Tips & Tricks
+- Make the textbook pages as large as you can so you get better resolution screenshots.
+  - Make your web browser window as big as possible.
+  - Play around with zooming in/out
+  - If you are using Google Chrome you can open the developer tools menu to resize the textbook viewer better (Hit 'Command + Option + I' on Mac to open Dev.
+Tools).
+- The app only takes screenshots on your primary monitor.
+If you have two screens hooked up you can use your secondary screen to start the script while the textbook is open on your primary monitor.
+- If your images are coming out low quality try using a friend's computer with a higher resolution screen.
+I got great results on a Macbook Pro.
+The PDF quality depends on the screenshot quality.
+If you have a low resolution screen it will be difficult to get high resolution screenshots.

 ## Contributing
 I've only tested this on Mac and Windows.
 However, I believe it should work on Linux as well!
 Feel free to make a pull request if you want to add any features or fix it for Linux :)